 |Division||Birth Year||LTPD Program*||Duration|

 *LTPD is an acronym for Long Term Player Development, which is Ontario Soccer’s 7-stage mandatory program for delivery of age appropriate skills development and competition at the various stages of development for ages U4 to Adult.
-While the OSA provides a separate LTPD matrix for Recreational and Development programs, the PCSA follows the guidelines for the Development/Competitive stream.
+While Ontario Soccer provides a separate LTPD matrix for Recreational and Development programs, the PCSA follows the guidelines for the Development/Competitive stream.

 For more information: